skompc/retroid-pocket-3-plus-autoroot/README.md

 ## <center>CURRENTLY STILL IN PROGRESS!!!
-NOT GUARANTEED TO WORK YET!!!
+THIS WILL BRICK YOUR DEVICE IN ITS CURRENT STATE!!!
 USE AT YOUR OWN RISK!!!</center>

 # Retroid Pocket 3 + Autoroot Patcher
 A set of python scripts that will autosign modified vbmeta and boot images for RP3+